belle2/basf2/online_book/fundamentals/hep_analyses.rst

     can be produced, leaving one with a pure sample of continuum events, called *off-resonance* (or *continuum*) sample.

 Cosmic
-    At the beginning and end of each run period BelleII acquires cosmic muons.
+    At the beginning and end of each run period Belle II acquires cosmic muons.
 These events are used mainly for performance studies and for calibration, as they provide an unique sample for aligning the detectors with each other.
 Usually part of this dataset is collected with the solenoid switched off, so that muons cross the detectors on straight trajectories.
-If the SuperKEKB accelerator has a major  downtime of few days, a cosmic dataset is usually collected to keep the BelleII system running.
+If the SuperKEKB accelerator has a major  downtime of few days, a cosmic dataset is usually collected to keep the Belle II system running.

 Beam
     Beam runs are special, usually short data takings used to study the beam-induced background on the inner sub-detectors.